EvaGeorg/RotDecrypt/README.md

 <h2>Usage</h2>

-Using RotDecrypt is very simple since all you need to do is pass the file that you want to decrypt as a first parameter and then the tool generates 26 files, tries all the possible rotations, since whatever the number of rotations is it calculates mod 26.
+Using RotDecrypt is very simple since all you need to do is pass the file that you want to decrypt as a first parameter and then the tool generates 26 files, tries all the possible rotations, since whatever the number of rotations is, it calculates mod 26 from it.

 ```
 $ python rotdecrypt.py file.txt